SAP-archive/BUILD/Contribution.md

 ###<a name="Committers"></a>Committers

-Committers are responsible for commiting changes submitted by pull request and passed by a reviewer.
+Committers are responsible for committing changes submitted by pull request and passed by a reviewer.

 Established contributors in a project can be enabled as reviewers for that project if they receive the support of the project steering committee.
 It can be useful to be a committer.
 For example, providing support for Project Norman to a customer, being a committer could be a big selling poin of their skills for the customer.